Security Analysis (Proofs)

 - $B$ — the number of buckets

-- $m$ — the maximum geometric sample value
+- $m$ — the geometric value cap

 - $N$ — the ring modulus